w31ha0/PasswordMasker/README.md

 Password Masking Framework
 ==============

-Simple framework for masking password completely to selected input textfields when giving presentations.
-This framework can also be used by the developer to manually toggle the masking of passwords.
+iOS Password fields have the problem of exposing the latest character users entered for a short while.This can lead to problems during recorded presentations where viewers ca easily replay the video to re-construct the password typed into the field.
+This simple framework masks input textfields completely when giving presentations.
+This framework can also be used by the developers to manually toggle the masking of passwords.

 How to install
 ==============